-Want to Stop www.want2stop.info
+Stop Smoking NI

+www.stopsmokingni.info

 Skin

 Show a doctor that thing on your body that's bothering you.

 There are basically two types of skin cancer:

 - Non-melanoma is the most common form of skin cancer.
 It's commonly found on the forehead, tip of the chin, nose, ears, forearms and hands - basically, all the exposed bits. - Malignant Melanoma is the more serious form of skin cancer.
 Although it is much less common, it is on the increase.
 It often appears as a changing mole or freckle but it can also develop from normallooking skin.